inspec/inspec-aws/docs/resources/aws_cloudwatchlogs_subscription_filters.md

 # aws_cloudwatchlogs_subscription_filters

-Use the `aws_cloudwatchlogs_subscription_filters` InSpec audit resource to test properties of the plural resource of AWS Logs Subscription Filter.
+Use the `aws_cloudwatchlogs_subscription_filters` InSpec audit resource to test properties of the plural resource of AWS Logs Subscription Filters.

 The AWS::Logs::SubscriptionFilter specifies a subscription filter and associates it with the specified log group.